Best Food Processor of 2020

 The Breville claims the top spot with its quality shredding performance.
 It did a fantastic job at shredding carrots, creating nice, crisp pieces that didn't stick together and only left a single small piece unshredded.
 It also did a great job at shredding potatoes, only leaving two small slices behind.
 The Breville offers two shredding options with its disc: fine and medium.
 Both did a decent job at shredding the block of cheese, with only moderate amounts of cheese crumbles.

-The Braun, the Elemental, and the Stack & Snap all did very well at shredding potatoes, with the Stack & Snap redeeming itself for its previous poor performance in the cheese shredding challenge.
+The Braun, the Elemental, and the Stack & Snap all did very well at shredding potatoes, with the Stack & Snap redeeming itself for its previous poor performance in the cheese shredding challenges.
 The Braun did the best of the entire group at shredding potatoes with its consistently cut taters.
 The Stack & Snap and the Elemental also did very well, creating uniform shredded potatoes that would be perfect for hash browns, but both had a few irregularly cut pieces and some leftover chunks between the lid and the blade.
 The Stack & Snap led this group at shredding carrots, followed by the Elemental and then the Braun.

 Next in shredding performance were the Hamilton Beach 10-Cup, the Hamilton Beach Professional, and the Cuisinart Custom.
 This trio all only have a medium shredding setting.
-The 10-Cup did the best job shredding of the group, followed by the Professional and then the Custom. which both had many more cheese crumbles and flimsier strands.
+The 10-Cup did the best job shredding of the group, followed by the Professional and then the Custom, which both had many more cheese crumbles and flimsier strands.

 Each member of this trio shredded potatoes roughly the same as cheese, but all of these models did substantially better at shredding carrots.
 The Hamilton Beach Professional tied the Breville at being the best overall at shredding carrots, with the Cuisinart Custom and the Hamilton Beach 10-Cup just behind.

 The Cuisinart Elite did about average in our shredding tests.
-This model has two settings for shredding but did a subpar job at shredding cheese.
+This model has two settings for shredding but did a poor job at shredding cheese.
 The Elite had almost as many crumbles as shreds of cheese but did a solid job at shredding carrots.

-Following this top trio are the Breville, Cuisinart Custom and the Hamilton Beach Professional with second-tier slicing performance.
+Following this top trio are the Breville, the Cuisinart Custom, and the Hamilton Beach Professional with second-tier slicing performance.
 The Breville was much easier to adjust for thickness, as the numbers corresponded to millimeters, compared to the arbitrary 1-15 scale on the Professional.
 The Custom includes a 4 mm disc for slicing, but other thickness discs are available for purchase.
-This trio did a great job of creating even tomato slices, all comparable to the Cuisinart Elite.
+This trio did a great job creating even tomato slices, all comparable to the Cuisinart Elite.

 The Hamilton Beach Professional took the lead on slicing zucchini, creating even slices compared to the taper of the Breville and the Cuisinart Custom.
 Next came the Cuisinart Elemental with a slicing blade that is easy to adjust, with each number corresponding to millimeters of thickness.
 It did a great job at slicing tomatoes, earning the same score as the Cuisinart Elite.
 However, its performance fell off at slicing tomatoes or potatoes, producing only average quality slices.

 Lagging behind is the Hamilton Beach 10-Cup without any slice thickness adjustability.
 This model has a very small feed tube, meaning that we had to cut the tomatoes to fit, which harmed slice quality.
-The 10-Cup's potato slices were cut fairly roughly and weren't the most uniform in thickness.
+The 10-Cup's potato slices were cut somewhat roughly and weren't the most uniform in thickness.
 However, it did do quite a bit better with the zucchini slices.

 Next are the Hamilton Beach 10-Cup and the BLACK+DECKER with average to clean bowls and blades, and with lids that are slightly easier to clean.
 Rounding out the bottom of the pack were the Cuisinart Elemental and Hamilton Beach Professional that have difficult to clean bowls and lid, though the blades were slightly easier to clean.